 Sound is made of mechanical wave energy.
 A sound wave transverses through a medium (gas, liquid, solid) and causes variations in localized sound pressure level according to the waveform.

 We typically hear sound waves transmitted through the air but can also hear them in water and other liquids or through the solids around us.
-Note that sound waves do not cause mass movement of air particles but rather causes the localized movement of the air molecules, creating moments of increased pressure and decreased pressure relative to the ambient pressure in the medium.
+Note that sound waves do not cause mass movement of air particles but rather cause the localized movement of the air molecules, creating moments of increased pressure and decreased pressure relative to the ambient pressure in the medium.

 Here is an example of a simple 1 kHz sinusoidal sound wave.
-We see that for half the period there is an increase in SPL relative to ambient pressure and for the other half, there is a decrease in SPL relative to ambient pressure.
+We see that for half the period, there is an increase in SPL relative to ambient pressure, and for the other half, there is a decrease in SPL relative to ambient pressure.

 Audio, on the other hand, is made of electrical energy (whether stored or kinetic) can be thought of as an electrical representation of sound as electricity.